robak86/hardwired/README.md

 ### Creating a New Container

-For more control or isolation, you can create a new container:
+For more control or isolation, you can create a new isolated container:

 ```typescript
 import { container } from 'hardwired';